readthedocs/actions/README.md

-# Add link to Read the Docs preview to Pull Requests
+# Add Read the Docs preview's link to Pull Requests

 Bot that automatically edit Pull Requests with link to documentation on Read the Docs.